 The Group has conducted a sensitivity analysis on the impairment test of the UK and Nordics CGU's carrying value.
 A severe-but-plausible downside scenario has been prepared assuming a 10% reduction in net cashflow.
-Several sensitivities have been performed independently, keeping other parameters constant.
+Each sensitivity has then been performed independently, keeping other parameters constant.